netukorg/netukweb/netuk2-attending.md

 London is generally safe, but as with any big city, it's worth taking sensible precautions.

+> * There are increased reports of [mobile phones being snatched by thieves on mopeds or bikes](https://www.met.police.uk/cp/crime-prevention/personal-safety-how-to-stay-safe/protect-your-mobile-phone-against-criminals-on-bikes-and-mopeds/).
+Avoid distractions and **be especially vigilant in busy areas, near roads, or when exiting tube stations or buses**.

 * **[Staying safe in London](https://www.visitlondon.com/traveller-information/essential-information/staying-safe-in-london)**.
 * **Never leave your bag unattended** and report any unattended bags or items in public places.
-* There have been increased reports of [drive-by/moped phone thefts](https://www.met.police.uk/cp/crime-prevention/personal-safety-how-to-stay-safe/protect-your-mobile-phone-against-criminals-on-bikes-and-mopeds/).
-Avoid distractions and **be especially vigilant in busy areas, near roads, or when exiting tube stations or buses**.
 * Security staff will be present at the venue.
 Speak to them if you need help during the event, or go to the registration desk.

 ## Travel

-> **IMPORTANT: If visiting from outside the UK** - you may need to [apply for an electronic travel authorisation (ETA)](https://www.gov.uk/guidance/check-when-you-can-get-an-electronic-travel-authorisation-eta).
+> * **IMPORTANT: If visiting from outside the UK** - you may need to [apply for an electronic travel authorisation (ETA)](https://www.gov.uk/guidance/check-when-you-can-get-an-electronic-travel-authorisation-eta).
 >  From 2 April 2025, this includes EU/EEA nationals.